Aquatic Invasive Species

 Figure 9.
 Water chestnut harvest by year

-The observations from 2021 indicate that although removal efforts can be successful at preventing the expansion of water chestnut, populations are dynamic and require thorough annual follow-up visits.
+The observations from 2024 indicate that although removal efforts can be successful at preventing the expansion of water chestnut, populations are dynamic and require thorough annual follow-up visits.
 A small patch that goes unnoticed one year can easily fill a small cove and spread enough seed to sustain a population for years.
 Vigilant monitoring and information from residents, volunteers and other agencies is critical to staying ahead of this invasive plant.
-DNR and our partners will continue annual surveys to ensure the Bird and Sassafras remain free of this invasive species.
+DNR and our partners will continue annual surveys to ensure the Bird and Sassafras remain free of this invasive species and monitor the spread of Trapa bispinosa as well.
 If you have observed water chestnut in these or any other rivers in Maryland, please contact Mark Lewandowski at 410-260-8634 or email mark.lewandowski@maryland.gov.